ferrous-systems/wasm-training-2022/book/src/tutorial/cli/building-cli.md

 `cargo-wasi` handles additional tooling.
 For example it calls `wasm-opt` on the resulting file to further reduce the file size.

+_Note: If you are on Windows and have a space in your username, `cargo wasi` will not work correctly.
+Stick to `cargo build --target wasm32-wasi.`_

 ✅ Now that the application is built you can run it using `wasmtime`:

 ```